 Knowing standards will be to your benefit

 For designers that’s a given.
 Artists may scream here about ripping the bounds, going into new worlds and so on.

 The truth is though – you need to know how things are done.
 In school they will teach you that until you are so bored of it you’re ready to burn the place down.
 If you are self-taught though, you need not only to learn this stuff yourself, you have to find out it exists in the first place.

 You may create the most original an ingenious projects known to humanity, but if there is no way to make them work, it’s just junk.

 Where to start?
 The old-fashioned books are a great way to get you out the door, or a Video Course (not to mistake with a Video Tutorial).
 You are basically looking for something, that will give you all the essential knowledge, technique, issues etc. of the field.
 Otherwise you’re in danger of running into those problems by yourself and that may hurt.
 Nobody wants to have the project done and ready to take payment, when suddenly you realize you’ve done it all wrong.
 It does happen more times than you think, so be sure it does not happen to you.

 I’ve found my path

 So you are finally good to go.
 But are you sure?
 Let’s try to think about what you’re getting and what you’ve missed out on.

 Impact of your choice

-Your works style will differ dependant on your path choice.
+Your work’s style will differ dependant on your path choice.
 I’ve had companies tell me in the past, that they love my portfolio, but my style is different to theirs.
-You rarely will have the option of second impression, even if you could change your style to match theirs.
+You rarely will have the option for a second impression, even if you could change your style to match theirs.
 Why would they revisit you though?
 If they can find someone else, who’s style is originally more compatible to them.
-Often advertisement agencies focus on a particular type of clients, hence develop a style, which will suite their clients.
+Often advertisement agencies focus on a particular type of client, hence develop a style, which will suit their clients.